jefflunt/how_slow/README.md

 ## Reasons to use `how_slow`

-* You're in an environment where the risk of sensitive data accidentally being sent to a 3rd party service is unacceptable.
+* You're in an environment where the risk of sensitive data accidentally being leaked to a 3rd party service is unacceptable.
 So, you can't use [NewRelic][4].
 * You want a solution that doesn't rely on a 3rd party at all, simplifying your application dependencies.
-* You don't need all the flashy charts and graphs of [NewRelic][4] and you're not afraid to tweak some environment files to get just the metrics you want.
+* You don't need all the fancy charts and graphs of [NewRelic][4] and you're not afraid of editing some simple config files to get *just* the metrics you want.
-* The idea of setting up and maintaingin a [statsd][2] server along with a graphing/charting software stack to display it just sounds like a waste of time.
+* The idea of setting up and maintaingin a [statsd][2] server, along with a graphing/charting software stack, just to display your statistics sounds like a waste of time.
 * 99% of your needs could be fulfilled by a simple, weekly email that lists your slowest controller actions and your most used features.